-The Waste and Circular Economy Collaboration led by BWA and its partners aim to explore and better understand how behavioural insights can be used to encourage households, businesses and the Australian community to avoid, reduce, reuse and recycle waste, improving the liveability and sustainability of our cities and regions.
+The Waste and Circular Economy Collaboration led by BehaviourWorks Australia (BWA) and its partners explored how behavioural insights can be used to encourage households, businesses and the Australian community to avoid, reduce, reuse and recycle waste, improving the liveability and sustainability of our cities and regions.

-The collaboration leverages the combined missions, reach, resources and expertise of the following BWA Consortium partners: Sustainability Victoria, the Department of Environment, Land, Water and Planning (Vic), Environment Protection Authority (Vic), Australian Government Department of Agriculture, Water, and the Environment and NSW Environment Protection Authority, with contributions from the NSW Department of Planning, Industry, and Environment.
+The Collaboration leveraged the combined missions, reach, resources and expertise of the following BWA Consortium partners: Australian Government Department of Climate Change, Energy, the Environment and Water; the Victorian Department of Energy, Environment and Climate Action; Sustainability Victoria; Environment Protection Authority Victoria; and NSW Environment Protection Authority, with contributions from the NSW Department of Planning, Industry, and Environment.

 Three streams of research were conducted between 2019-2021.
 Follow the links below to learn more about these research streams and access publicly available research outputs.